zalohcin/eyes.sdk.javascript1/packages/eyes-universal/README.md

     context: Context, // id of the context to return parent context for }

-  type ResultPayload = {
-    context: Context, // id of the parent context.
-Might be the same as one passed if context is main }
+  type ResultPayload = Context, // id of the parent context.
+Might be the same as one passed if context is main
   ```
 </details>